-Before riding your motorcycle for the first time, please review the Motorcycle Safety section beginning on page 1, and the Before Riding section beginning on page 23.
+Before riding your motorcycle for the first time, please review the Motorcycle Safety section beginning on page 1, and the Before Riding section beginning on page 25.

 Even if you have ridden other motorcycles, take time to become familiar with how this motorcycle works and handles.
 Practice in a safe area until you build your skills and get accustomed to the motorcycle's size and weight.
-Always follow the proper starting procedure described below.